 American Oystercatcher Project

 The American oystercatcher (Haematopus palliatus) is listed as a species of special conservation concern in New Jersey.
-The Conserve Wildlife Foundation of NJ works to monitor and protect American oystercatchers in New Jersey and throughout other parts of its range.
+We work to monitor and protect American oystercatchers in New Jersey and throughout other parts of its range.

 If you spend time along the New Jersey coast, there’s a good chance you have seen or heard an American oystercatcher.
 Standing nearly a foot and a half tall with a long orange-red bill, the stocky black, brown, and white oystercatcher is not easily overlooked.
 Their loud calls and gregarious behavior makes them even harder to miss.